 Benchmark Salaries

 In a competitive job market, it is important for organizations to offer competitive salaries and benefits.
 Nonprofit salaries range widely based on role, location and organizational budget.
-Research what other similarly sized organizations in your region are paying staff and which benefits they offer.
-Sometimes this data can be found in an organization’s 990 (Schedule J) or through salary reporting companies.
+Research what other similarly sized organizations in your region are paying staff and what benefits they offer.
+Sometimes this data can be found in an organization’s Form 990 (Schedule J) or through salary reporting companies.
 If your salaries are significantly out of line with the market, it will be challenging to attract and retain staff.
 Work with your board and leadership to develop a plan to align your compensation structure with the market.
-It may take time—even years—to allocate funding, but few organizations can run well without the right team in place.
+It may take time to allocate funding, but few organizations can run well without the right team in place.
 For the short term, consider one-time bonuses.

 Boost Benefit Packages

-Boosting benefit packages can be an attainable, cost-effective solution for nonprofits in attracting and retaining staff.
-Health insurance—including vision and dental—Paid Time Off (PTO) and 401(k)s are standard offerings, even in the nonprofit sector.
-Generous PTO and flexible work arrangements have proven extremely attractive to employees.
-Most nonprofit survey respondents1 offered paid holidays, paid sick and/or vacation days; about a third offered paid parental leave; and three fourths offered paid bereavement time.
-For nonprofits that are unable to offer a remote work option, consider free onsite parking, fuel or public transportation stipends or additional PTO.
+Generous PTO and flexible work arrangements have proven extremely attrative to employees.
+Most survey respondents offered paid holidays, paid sick and/or vacation days and paid bereavement time.2 For nonprofits that are unable to offer a remote work option, consider free on-site parking, fuel or public transportation stipends or additional PTO.

 Broaden Your Candidate Pool

-If you are struggling to find strong candidates, consider applicants without direct nonprofit experience, but strong transferable skills.
+If you are struggling to find strong candidates, consider applicants without direct nonprofit experience but strong transferable skills.
 For example, someone with sales or marketing experience may be well suited for a fundraising role.
-Many organizations, from Fortune 500 companies to nonprofits, are involved in second chance hiring, recognizing that the estimated 70 million Americans2 with criminal records are a massive pool of untapped talent.
-In addition to quality workers, the Federal Work Opportunity Tax Credit2 gives employers a tax credit for hiring ex-felons, and nonprofits who serve individuals impacted by the incarceration system may benefit from having employees with lived experience.
-The Second Chance Business Coalition offer resources for organizations that want to learn more about second chance hiring.
+Many organizations, from Fortune 500 companies to nonprofits, are involved in second chance hiring, recognizing that the estimated 80 million Americans with criminal records are a massive pool of untapped talent.4 In addition to quality workers, the Federal Work Opportunity Tax Credit gives employers a tax credit for hiring ex-felons, and nonprofits who serve individuals impacted by the incarceration system may benefit from having employees with lived experience.5

 Educate, Develop and Train